chimbori/crux/README.md

 ```

 Module/`build.gradle`:

+From the [Releases page](https://github.com/chimbori/crux/releases), copy the latest version number
+& use it below:

 ```
 dependencies {
-  compile 'com.github.chimbori:crux:-SNAPSHOT'
+  compile 'com.github.chimbori:crux:<version>'
 }
 ```

 # History

-Crux began as a fork of [Snacktory](http://github.com/karussell/snacktory) with the goal of making it more performant on Android devices,
+Crux began as a fork of [Snacktory](http://github.com/karussell/snacktory) with the goal of making
-but it has quickly gained several new features that are not available in Snacktory.
+it more performant on Android devices, but it has quickly gained several new features that are not
+available in Snacktory.

 Snacktory (and thus Crux) borrow ideas and test cases from [Goose](https://github.com/GravityLabs/goose)
 and [JReadability](https://github.com/ifesdjeen/jReadability).